Chapter Two: Merciless Encounter

 "Perhaps.
 I mean, it's not every day a hit by the High Order falls on a militant's head.
 I guess you can say I'm being a little greedy with the opportunity, but could you really blame me?
 You're one hell of a prize, waiting to be perched perfectly on my mantel like a proud trophy."
 She pressed the blade on his flesh, the warm liquid oozing to her excitement.

 "Well aren't you the sadistic little cunt?"
 Cabil snatched the dagger tucked against his belt before an unexpected deliverance rescued his hide.
-It flew over his head so swiftly; all he registered was a zipping white light before her blood smacked his lips.
+It flew over his head so swiftly; a zipping white light glinted before her blood smacked his lips.

 "Coward!"
 She cried out, leaping like a tiger on the street light and into the darkness atop the brick dwelling.